ethereum/EIPs/SIPS/sip-63.md

 Then

-- ❌ It fails as she has no rewards payable as her `totalFeesInPeriod` is 0.
+- ❌ It fails as she has no rewards payable as her `unaccountedFeesForAccount` is 0.

 ### Configurable Values (Via SCCP)